The Best Restaurants In Wicker Park

 We all know the Au Cheval burger is the best out there.
 But as good as it is, that’s also how big of a pain in the a** it is to get a table.
 That’s why Small Cheval is so great.
 The Small Cheval burger is not quite as good as Au Cheval’s because you can’t order it with bacon, but it’s pretty damn close, and you can always get in.

-Handlebar is a mostly vegetarian restaurant that has a real locals-only feel.
-It’s the kind of place you want to sit, eat, drink, and hang.
-And that’s especially true in the summer, when you can do all of those things on their patio out back.
-Handlebar’s menu is heavy on the comfort food, with things like mac and cheese and a buffalo seitan wrap with vegan ranch dressing.
-There are some non-vegetarian options, too, like blackened catfish and shrimp and grits, so it’s a good spot for a group with mixed preferences.
+Handlebar is a mostly vegetarian restaurant that’s the kind of place you want to sit, eat, drink, and hang.
+And that’s especially true in the summer, when you can do all of those things on their back patio.
+Handlebar’s menu has things like vegan mac and cheese and a buffalo seitan wrap with vegan ranch dressing.
+There are some non-vegetarian options, too, like blackened catfish and seared tuna tacos.

 Sultan’s Market has affordable, tasty Middle Eastern food.
 We like to keep it simple with the falafel and shawarma sandwiches on the go, but the platters are a good choice as well.
 If you really want to take advantage of Sultan’s, grab dinner on the small patio in the summer.
 This spot is BYOB, so pick up some beer on your way.